SID-KAUSHIK09/Bulk-mail/README.md

 ## Requirements

-To run this project, you will need to have installed `openpyxl`
+To run this project, you will need to have install-\
+`openpyxl`
 `requests`
 `flask`